ITenthusiasm/remix-supertokens/README.md

 To authenticate using the _`Passwordless`_ recipe provided by SuperTokens, you will need to navigate to `/passwordless/login` instead of `/login`.
 Once you login from the `Passwordless` page, the rest of the user experience behaves the same (e.g., visiting protected routes, refreshing your auth session, logging out, etc.).
 If you prefer `Passwordless` authentication, feel free to change all of the links/redirects from `/login` to `/passwordless/login`.
 (I know that sounds tedious.
 In the future, I might create an ENV var that lets you toggle this behavior instead.)

 Similar to above, you will need to visit `/thirdparty/login` to authenticate using the _`ThirdParty`_ recipe provided by SuperTokens.
 Below are some links that can help you get started with different OAuth Providers.
-(This example repo only uses GitHub.)

 - [SuperTokens Custom Provider Docs](https://supertokens.com/docs/thirdpartypasswordless/common-customizations/signup-form/custom-providers#via-oauth-endpoints)
 - [GitHub](https://github.com/)